2021 Gilder Lehrman Lincoln Prize Recipient Announced

-She will be recognized during an event hosted by Gettysburg College and the Gilder Lehrman Institute of American History at the Union League Club in New York City on Thursday, April 23, 2020.
+He will be recognized during a virtual event hosted by Gettysburg College and the Gilder Lehrman Institute of American History on Monday, April 19, 2021.
 The award includes a $50,000 prize and a bronze replica of Augustus Saint-Gaudens’s life-sized bust Lincoln the Man.

-Basker is one of the seven Gilder Lehrman Lincoln Prize Board members who decided this year’s winner.
-In addition to Richard Gilder and Lewis E. Lehrman, principals of the Gilder Lehrman Institute of American History in New York and co-creators of the Gilder Lehrman Collection, other board members include Gettysburg College President Robert W. Iuliano, Trustee Larry D. Walker, Trustee Emeritus H. Scott Higgins, and Co-Head of Global Mergers and Acquisitions at Citi Mark Shafir.
+Basker is one of the six Gilder Lehrman Lincoln Prize Board members who decided this year’s winner.
+In addition to Lewis E. Lehrman, a co-founder of the Gilder Lehrman Institute of American History in New York and co-creator of the Gilder Lehrman Collection alongside the late Richard Gilder, other board members include Gettysburg College President Robert W. Iuliano, Gettysburg College Trustee and alumnus Larry D. Walker ’76, Trustee Emeritus and alumnus H. Scott Higgins ’67, and Co-Head of Global Mergers and Acquisitions at Citi Mark Shafir.

-The laureate was one of the eight finalists recommended to the board by a three-person jury: Edward Ayers, Tucker-Boatwright Professor of the Humanities at the University of Richmond, where he is President Emeritus; Caroline Janney, John L. Nau III Professor in the History of the American Civil War at the University of Virginia; and Steven Mintz, Professor of History at the University of Texas at Austin and the founding director of the University of Texas System’s Institute for Transformational Learning.
+The laureate was one of five finalists recommended to the board by a three-person jury: Edward L. Ayers, executive director of New American History and Tucker-Boatwright Professor of the Humanities at the University of Richmond, where he is president emeritus; Caroline Janney, award-winning author and John L. Nau III Professor in the History of the American Civil War at the University of Virginia, where she also directs the Nau Center for Civil War History; and Steven Mintz, professor of history at the University of Texas at Austin.

 About the Gilder Lehrman Lincoln Prize

-The $50,000 prize was co-founded and endowed by businessmen and philanthropists Richard Gilder and Lewis E. Lehrman, principals of the Gilder Lehrman Institute of American History in New York and co-creators of the Gilder Lehrman Collection.
+The Prize has been awarded annually to a work that enhances the general public’s understanding of the Civil War era.
+It was co-founded in 1990 by businessmen and philanthropists Lewis Lehrman and the late Richard Gilder, who were co-chairmen of the Gilder Lehrman Institute of American History in New York and co-creators of the Gilder Lehrman Collection.

 About the Gilder Lehrman Institute of American History

-The Gilder Lehrman Institute of American History was co-founded in 1994 by Richard Gilder and Lewis E. Lehrman, visionaries and lifelong supporters of American history education.
-The Institute is the leading nonprofit organization dedicated to K–12 history education while also serving the general public.
-Its mission is to promote the knowledge and understanding of American history through educational programs and resources.
+Founded in 1994 by Lewis E. Lehrman and the late Richard Gilder, visionaries and lifelong supporters of American history education, the Gilder Lehrman Institute of American History is the leading nonprofit organization dedicated to K–12 history education while also serving the general public.
+The Institute’s mission is to promote the knowledge and understanding of American history through educational programs and resources.
 As a 501(c)(3) nonprofit public charity the Gilder Lehrman Institute of American History is supported through the generosity of individuals, corporations, and foundations.
 The Institute’s programs have been recognized by awards from the White House, the National Endowment for the Humanities, the Organization of American Historians, and the Council of Independent Colleges.

 About Gettysburg College